Baramulla: Reports

 Aastair Lamb wrote in Incomplete Partition, Roxford 1997, pp. 186–187:

 The (tribal) leaders completely lost control over their men, an orgy of killing was the result.
 This was certainly the case at St Joseph's College, Convent and Hospital, the site of what was to become one of the most publicised incidents of the entire Kashmir conflict.
 Here nuns, priests and congregation, including patients in the hospital, were slaughtered; and at the same time a small number of Europeans, notably Lt.
 Colonel D.O.
 Dykes and his wife, an Englishwoman preparing to leave the hospital that day with her new-born baby, Mother Teresalina, a twenty-nine-year-old Spanish nun who had been in Baramulla only a few weeks, as well as Mother Aldertrude, the Assistant Mother Superior, and one Mr Jose Barretto, husband of the doctor, met their deaths at tribal hands.

-Charles Chevenix Trench wrote in The Frontier Scouts (1985):
+Charles Chenevix Trench wrote in The Frontier Scouts (1985):

 In October 1947... tribal lashkars hastened in lorries – undoubtedly with official logistic support – into Kashmir... at least one British Officer, Harvey-Kelly took part in the campaign.
 It seemed that nothing could stop these hordes of tribesmen taking Srinagar with its vital airfield.
 Indeed nothing did, but their own greed.
 The Mahsuds in particular stopped to loot, rape and murder; Indian troops were flown in and the lashkars pushed out of the Vale of Kashmir into the mountains.
 The Mahsuds returned home in a savage mood, having muffed an easy chance, lost the loot of Srinagar and made fools of themselves.Sam Manekshaw (later a field marshal) was a colonel in the Directorate of Military Operations who went to Srinagar with V. P. Menon to assess the situation on 26 October 1947.
 He later told in an interview:Fortunately for Kashmir, the tribals were busy raiding, raping all along.
 In Baramulla they killed Colonel D.O.T.
 Dykes.
 Dykes and I were of the same seniority.
 We did our first year's attachment with the Royal Scots in Lahore, way back in 1934-5.
 Tom went to the Sikh regiment.
 I went to the Frontier Force regiment.
 We'd lost contact with each other.
 He'd become a lieutenant colonel.
 I'd become a full colonel.
 Tom and his wife were holidaying in Baramulla when the tribesmen killed them.